Adhish1612Acharya/WEATHER-PROJECT/README.md

 https://weatherinfo-five.vercel.app/

 # Free api
-!!!Since the api used is an free api some places/places data may not be available..
+!!!Since the api used is an free api some places or place data may not be available..